Connector Configuration

 string

-This setting specifies if and how the connector should provision the specified target table:
+This setting specifies whether and how the connector should provision the specified target table:

 • If NONE is specified, the connector does not attempt to create the table.